 Choice and flexibility are key in SUNY Brockport’s bachelor of science in sport management degree.
 Students complete three mini-internships and an internship.
 This helps expose students to career options in the working world.
 Students can also either add a minor or take a semester to study abroad.
 Minors include business, marketing, kinesiology, and coaching.
 Here’s a peek at a few classes learners end up taking:

 - Administration of Intramurals

 - Ethics in Sports Contests

 - Social Psychology of Sport

-One of the most unique elements of The College at Brockport is its study abroad program, which is recognized as one of the most developed programs in the country.
-It features trips (both semester-long programs and short-term studies) in a number of different countries, including Australia, Chile, Ghana, Greece, Italy, Spain, Vietnam, and many more.
-These study abroad programs give you valuable cross-cultural experience and the chance for adventure!
+The College at Brockport is recognized as one of the most developed programs in the country.
+It features trips (both semester-long programs and short-term studies) to many countries.
+Countries include Australia, Chile, Ghana, Greece, Italy, Spain, Vietnam, and many more.
+These study-abroad programs give students valuable cross-cultural training.

 University of Nebraska at Kearney